Surgical Case Library

 Endocrine

-Cystic Phaeochromocytomas
+Cystic Phaeochromocytomas.

 Cystic phaeochromocytomas comprised 20% of phaeochromocytomas in this series, suggesting that this entity might be more prevalent than currently appreciated but remains under-recognized due to atypical presentation.